-The first Mandrem to Mapusa bus leaves at around 6:30 a.m, and it will be going to charge you Rs.20 per person.
+- The first Mandrem to Mapusa bus leaves at around 6:30 a.m, which will charge you Rs.20 per person.
 The bus comes at an interval of almost 40-45mins.

-After reaching the Mapusa bus stand, you can take a Mapusa to Panjim bus & it will be going to charge you Rs.20 per person.
-Mapusa has an interchangeable bus stand, so the bus would already be present there or will arrive in a few minutes at routine intervals.
+- After reaching the Mapusa bus stand, you can take a Mapusa to Panjim bus & which will be going to charge you Rs.20 per person.
+Mapusa has an interchangeable bus stand, so the bus would already be present or arrive in a few minutes at routine intervals.

-From Panjim, take a bus from Panjim to Chicalim & it will be going to charge you Rs.30 per person.
-Panjim has an interchangeable bus stand.
+- From Panjim, take a bus from Panjim to Chicalim & it will be going to charge you Rs.30 per person.
+That is because Panjim has an interchangeable bus stand.

 Note – 1